-On September 24, 2014 (the "Closing Date"), the Partnership and DMOLP closed a transaction selling Kansas working interests in the Hugoton NPI to Linn Energy.
+On September 24, 2014, the Partnership and DMOLP closed a transaction selling Kansas working interests in the Hugoton NPI to Linn Energy.
 The sale was effective June 1, with an initial purchase price of \$3,800,000.
 In accordance with full cost accounting for oil and gas properties, the Partnership's share of proceeds less costs of sale of approximately \$3,500,000 has been credited to the full cost pool as the sale did not represent a significant portion of the Partnership's reserves.

-There were no other significant sales during 2014.
+There were no sales during 2015 or 2016.

-7. New Accounting Pronouncements:
+7. New Accounting Pronouncements